Home support for families with many childrenOpen

 - A copy of the decision concerning the determination of the degree of severity of disability, if there is a child in the household with a moderate, severe or profound disability.

-- A certificate of an educational institution, if there is a child of up to 21 years of age in the household, who is a pupil or student.
+- A certificate of an educational institution, if there is a child of 20 to 21 years of age in the household, who is a pupil or student.

 - Certificate on the determination of incapacity for work, if there is a child over 19 years of age or a parent of the applicant who has a permanent incapacity for work or has no work ability.